 Duplicate Versus Substitute License Plates

-Substitute license plates are issued to replace regular series or special interest license plates that are not personalized.
+Substitute license plates in a different configuration are issued to replace nonpersonalized regular series or special interest license plates.

-Duplicates are made to replace personalized and some special license plates.
+Duplicate license plates in the same configuration are made to replace personalized and some special license plates.
 If both personalized license plates are lost or stolen, duplicates with the same configuration cannot be issued.
-You must apply for another configuration or apply for regular series replacement license plates.
+You must apply for another configuration or regular series replacement license plates.

 To obtain replacement license plates in person, you must submit:

-- A completed application for replacement license plates.
-Refer to the Forms section to determine which form to use.
+- A completed application.
+Refer to the Forms section at www.dmv.ca.gov to determine which form to use.

-- A valid California driver license or identification (DL/ID) card.
+- A valid driver license or identification (DL/ID) card from either:

-An Out-of-state or out-of-country DL/ID card and one of the following secondary photo IDs:
+- Out-of-state or out-of-country and one of the following secondary photo IDs:

 - Military ID card.